How to Solve Any IRS Problem

 Watch Out for Scams!

+Be aware that there are predators out there who want to take advantage of other people's unfortunate situations.
 If you are one of the millions of people who are in debt to the IRS and a tax lien has been filed against you or your property, please note that a recorded lien is a matter of public record.
 So there is a good chance that you are now being bombarded with all kinds of marketing materials from different companies offering you their services.

 There are a lot of unscrupulous companies out there who hire salespeople to try to get you to fork out your hard-earned dollars while making you promises that sound too good to be true (because they often are).
 Most of these people are unlicensed and are not even qualified to give you legal advice.
 Without knowing anything about your situation, they will tell you right away that you can settle with the IRS "for pennies on the dollar."